Mindfulness & Risk Management

 In our desire to manage risk, we sometimes hesitate to develop new programs, explore alternative ways of engagement, or adapt to trends in the field.
 But what might happen if we don’t risk innovation in our volunteer programs?
 In this session, we will explore the delicate balance between risk and opportunity.
 Discover how to manage risk, test new ideas, and introduce fresh approaches through pilot projects designed to help you transform your program.
 Learn a proven step-by-step process to pitch your pilot, get staff on board, and evaluate its success.
 Find out how “failure” leads to success and why stepping outside of your comfort zone is always worth the risk.

 Prior this role, she coordinated volunteers for 2010 Olympic-related events in Richmond and led Volunteer Richmond’s volunteer management training programs.
-Lindsay is a member of the board of directors for the Volunteer Management Professionals of Canada (VMPC) and one of the instructors for the virtual Volunteer Management Certificate Program at Conestoga College.
+Lindsay is President of the Volunteer Management Professionals of Canada (VMPC) and an instructor for the virtual Volunteer Management Certificate Program at Conestoga College.

 Lindsay holds a Bachelor of Arts in English Literature, a diploma in Public Relations and is certified in volunteer administration (CVA).
 Most recently, she completed Co-Active coach training and was the 2017 recipient of the Impact Award for Exemplary Leadership of Volunteers awarded by the Administrators of Volunteer Resources BC.